maxhbr/LDBcollector/README.md

 # {metæffekt}-universe
 Project providing insights on the {metæffekt} license database covering

-* 2284 modeled license terms,
+* 2288 modeled license terms,
 * 156 exceptions,
 * 2 modifiers
 * 3 restrictions
-* 227 specific and commonly used license expressions, and
+* 229 specific and commonly used license expressions, and
-* 50 markers.
+* 44 consolidated markers.

-as of 28th January 2024.
+as of 10th February 2024.

 The following links provide letter-specific overviews on the license information: